cadekane/cadekane.github.io/projects/bioreactor.md

   - Arduino
   - 3D printing
   - Autodesk Fusion
 summary: "I worked on developing a temperature control system for a bioreactor meant to culture microalgae.
-The system involved Peltier cooling devices, Arduino microcontroller board and software, and Autodesk Fusion software to print 3D parts."
+The system involved Arduino microcontroller board and software, and Autodesk Fusion software to print 3D parts."
 ---

 <div class="text-center p-4">